jjj11x/stc_rpncalc/README.md

 ## Rounding
 Currently, to save code space, there is no rounding being done, and numbers are instead truncated.

+# Key Debouncing
+The keyboard matrix is scanned once every 5ms.
+The keyboard debouncing is based on the quick draw/integrator hybrid algorithm described [here](https://summivox.wordpress.com/2016/06/03/keyboard-matrix-scanning-and-debouncing/).
+This algorithm combines the advantages of both methods:

+1. It signals a key press immediately, the very first instant a keyboard matrix scan detects a key is pressed (similar to the "quick-draw" method).
+1. It has an "integrator" to determine both when a key is fully pressed and when a key is fully released.
+This prevents the mechanically bouncy keys from registering multiple times when pressed.

+In practice, the keyboard debouncing works much better than the original firmware (which would occasionally miss keystrokes).

-# Implementation
+# Implementation on an STC 8051 Microcontroller
 This was my 1st time using an 8051 microcontroller.
 The architecture is a bit limiting for programming in C compared to more modern architectures -- even compared to other 8-bit microcontrollers such as the AVR.
 Most significantly, there is no stack-pointer-relative addressing, which makes C functions takes up a lot of code space, since they must emulate stack-pointer-relative addressing.
 Unfortunately, the microcontroller used only has 13K of code space.
 It's almost completely full just implementing a basic 4-function, decimal-floating-point calculator.

-I've avoided relying on the functions being able to be reentrant, so that they do not depend on having a stack.
+I've avoided relying on the functions being able to be re-entrant, so that they do not depend on having a stack.
 Some "large" local variables are declared as static in functions to save on the code space needed to emulate a stack.

 Another weird thing about the 8051 is that not all of the memory is addressed the same way.
-On this microcontorller, there are 512 bytes of ram total, of which:
+On this microcontroller, there are 512 bytes of ram total, of which:

 - only 128 bytes can be addressed directly (or indirectly)
 	- the start of this address space is also shared with general purpose registers, so you don't actually have the full 128 bytes